thatsed/simplevpn-server/docs/source/index.rst

 ~~~~~~~~~~~~~
 .. important:: Don't skip those steps!

-* Make sure the host has WireGuard kernel modules `wireguard-dkms` loaded.
+* Make sure the host has WireGuard kernel modules `wireguard-dkms` installed and loaded.
 * If you want to redirect traffic through the VPN, enable IPv4 forwarding by adding the line `net.ipv4.ip_forward = 1` to `/etc/sysctl.conf`.
 * Create a folder to be mounted for config data.
 In the following example, we'll be using `/opt/simplevpn`
 * Retrieve your machine's IP address or domain name and keep that in mind